Demand Forecasting from Spatiotemporal Data with Graph Networks and Temporal-Guided Embedding: Introduction

 \section{Introduction}

-Short-term demand forecasting is crucial in many areas, including on-demand ride hailing platforms, such as Uber, Didi, and Lyft, because dispatch system's efficiency can be improved by dynamic adjustment of the fare price and relocation of idle drivers to high demand area.
+On-demand ride hailing platforms, such as Uber, Didi, and Lyft, fulfill more than millions ride hailing requests per day and become the essential part of urban lift style.
+Short-term demand forecasting is crucial in those platforms since dispatch system's efficiency can be improved by dynamic adjustment of the fare and relocation of idle drivers to area with high demand.

-A predictive model must learn complex spatiotemporal correlations to predict future demand volumes in each region and deep neural networks show prominent performances.
-After the region of interests is transformed into a grid, convolutional neural networks (CNNs) model local and spatial correlations in a receptive field, and extracts spatial features of certain region \cite{ma2017learning, zhang2016dnn, zhang2017deep}.
-Recurrent neural networks (RNNs) \cite{elman1990finding} or long short-term memory (LSTM) \cite{hochreiter1997long} are also used to learn temporal patterns in general time series including demand patterns \cite{qin2017dual, lai2018modeling, zhao2017lstm, yao2018modeling}.
-Another important issues is temporally recurrent patterns, because periodic and seasonal patterns are commonly appear in real-world time-series.
-For example, demand data have similar patterns on the same time-of-day and day-of-week (Figure~\ref{fig_data_stat}).
-Thus, long-term histories from periods/seasons ago are used as input to model periodicity and seasonality in temporal patterns \cite{zhang2016dnn, zhang2017deep, yao2018deep}.
-Recent approaches also use some attention mechanisms for long sequence as inputs and improve forecasting results \cite{qin2017dual, yao2018deep}.
+A predictive model must consider spatial and temporal dependencies, and external influences for accurate demand forecasting \cite{zhang2017deep}.
+Recent approaches show prominent performances, combining convolutional neural networks \cite{lecun1998gradient} and long-short term memories \cite{hochreiter1997long} to extract spatial and temporal features respectively \cite{zhang2016dnn,yao2018deep,yao2018modeling}.
+In temporal dependencies, another important issue is temporally recurrent patterns, because periodic and seasonal patterns are commonly appear in real-world time-series (Figure~\ref{fig_data_stat}).
+Thus, long-term histories from days/weeks ago are also used as input to consider periodicity and seasonality in temporal patterns \cite{zhang2016dnn,zhang2017deep,yao2018modeling}

+Recent studies continue to improve the accuracy of demand forecasting \cite{zhang2017deep,yao2018deep,yao2018modeling}.
+However, we tackle that the studies focus on building complex models, using long-term history as input, depend on external data sources, and increasing the number of trainable parameters excessively.
+For example, STDN \cite{yao2018modeling} contains about 9.5 millions of parameters to learn 1,523 training samples with 10$\times$20 grid regions\footnote{ResNet-110 uses 1.7 millions of parameters to train ImageNet dataset \cite{he2016deep}.}

+In this paper, we propose an efficient baseline model with graph networks and temporal-guided embedding, Temporal-Guided Network (TGNet).
+TGNet has simple architecture with a stacks of graph networks and show competitive performances on real-world datasets.
+However, TGNet has about 20 times smaller number of trainable parameters than STDN.
+There are \textit{three} main differences in our modeling from previous approaches.